rnabioco/cellrangerAWS/README.md

 # cellrangerAWS

+To use any resources provided by Amazon Web Services, you will need a credit card.
+Please carefully review the pricing guides for the following services.
+When launching any EC2 instance, you will be charged for the total time the instance is running, regardless of use.

+1. Simple Storage Service, S3 (https://aws.amazon.com/s3/pricing/)

+2. Elastic Compute Cloud, EC2 (https://aws.amazon.com/ec2/pricing/on-demand/)

-This tutorial will require you to access three separate AWS portals:
+This tutorial will require you to access the following AWS portals:

 1. Simple Storage Service, S3 (https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)